RTXteam/RTX-KG2/README.md

     tail -f setup-kg2.log

-(6) Build `snomed.owl` (an OWL representation of the SNOMED CT US English distribution), as follows: rejoin the `screen` session using `screen -r`.
-In the `screen` session, do this:

-    ~/kg2-code/build-snomed.sh > ~/kg2-build/build-snomed.log 2>&1

-Then exit screen (`ctrl-a d`).
-You can watch the progress via:

-    tail -f ~/kg2-build/build-snomed.log

-The build process for `snomed.owl` takes about 10 minutes.

-(7) Build all of the UMLS OWL files, as follows: rejoin the `screen` session using `screen -r`.
+(6) Build all of the UMLS OWL files, as follows: rejoin the `screen` session using `screen -r`.
 In the `screen` session, do this:

     ~/kg2-code/build-umls.sh > ~/kg2-build/build-umls.log 2>&1